TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_flash.md

         {SDK_INSTALL_PATH}/examples/drivers/boot

+   \if SOC_AM65X
+    - The flashing system firmware can be found at below path

+          {SDK_INSTALL_PATH}/source/drivers/sciclient/soc/

+  - If you have modified the flashing or bootloader applications, make sure to rebuild these applications and note the path to the `.tiimage` files that are generated as part of the build.

+  - To build your application follow the steps mentioned in \ref GETTING_STARTED_BUILD to build the application you want.
+    Note the path to the `*.appimage` file that is generated as part of the build.
+   \else

   - If you have modified the flashing or bootloader applications, make sure to rebuild these applications and note the path to the `hs_fs.tiimage` files that are generated as part of the build.

   - To build your application follow the steps mentioned in \ref GETTING_STARTED_BUILD to build the application you want.
     Note the path to the `*.appimage.hs_fs` file that is generated as part of the build.
+   \endif
 - Make sure you have installed python as mention in \ref INSTALL_PYTHON3

+  \if SOC_AM65X
+- Make sure you have identified the UART port on the EVM as mentioned in \ref IDK_SETUP_PAGE
+  \else
 - Make sure you have identified the UART port on the EVM as mentioned in \ref EVM_SETUP_PAGE
+  \endif

 #### Flash configuration file